 Various Cooking Methods

-The last time I made this soup, I baked it in a 325º oven.
+I usually make this soup baking it in a 325º oven.

 I've had a lot of success taking things from the stove-top and placing them into the oven finding that the heat coming from all sides helps cook more evenly.
 And without bottom scorch.

 This was no exception, for the cooking part of the program, but didn't reduce the liquid as much as I thought it would.

 This is really not such a bad issue to have and there are a few ways you can fix having too much liquid.